 Come to me, all you who are weary and burdened, and I will give you REST.

 Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find REST for your souls.

 - Then God blessed the seventh day and made it holy, because on it He RESTED from all the work of creating that he had done.

 - Come with me by yourselves to a quiet place and get some REST.

 You will learn to be comfortable without activities.
 In the early stage, you will try to find work to do.
-Visiting your customers, attend networking conference, submitting samples, selling, follow ups and anything that will make you feel busy.
+Visiting your customers, attend networking conference, submitting samples, selling, follow-ups and anything that will make you feel busy.
 Gradually you will find that many, if not most of these activities are simply unnecessary pressures that we put on ourselves.

 8. Your New Adventure in Business Will Create Stress

 Make no mistake about this.
 The first person to be affected by your new startup is your spouse because he or she is the nearest to you.
 She will feel your joy and she knows when you are worried.
-And these feelings are reciprocal because of your understanding for each other.
-If she is handling your accounting, she will be the first to realize about your shortfall.
-She might blow tantrums more often than before because of the time needed to get use to the new paradigm shift.
+And these feelings are reciprocal because of your understanding of each other.
+If she is handling your accounting, she will be the first to realize your shortfall.
+She might blow tantrums more often than before because of the time needed to get used to the new paradigm shift.
 Growing up is never comfortable.

 When eagles breed, these magnificent birds will choose the highest tree to make their nest.
 They make their young eaglets grow up in a “penthouse” at the highest part of the oak.
 Usually no wild creatures are able to harm them at the comfort of the penthouse.
 The eaglets will grow up and just when these little fellas thought that everything is fine and dandy, dad and mum put them into their first flying lesson.
 They are pushed off from the comfort zone for the first time, and yet when the eaglets fall, their parents will save them and carry them on their powerful wings.